 Building a new Green Collar workforce

-The economics of the transition to net-zero emissions will both require—and create—a Green Collar workforce, which will be characterized by new types of work, skills and occupation, and will remake our economy of the future.
+The economics of the transition to net-zero emissions will both require—and create—a Green Collar workforce, which will be characterised by new types of work, skills and occupation and will remake our economy of the future.

 Ensuring a just transition with public policy

-Deloitte’s report outlines how proactive public policy can support vulnerable regions, industries, and workers during the transition and build the new industrial complex of the future.
-The Green Collar workforce policy agenda developed by the Deloitte Economics Institute can serve as a guide to actions decision-makers should consider in order to help industries and workers adapt to global decarbonization.
+Deloitte’s report outlines how proactive public policy can support vulnerable regions, industries and workers during the transition and build the new industrial complex of the future.
+The Green Collar workforce policy agenda developed by the Deloitte Economics Institute can serve as a guide to actions decision-makers should consider in order to help industries and workers adapt to global decarbonisation.